 Spring system made to order: Rockerz

 If you want to remove the constraint of setting it up and still have the benefit of a spring system, check out the Rockerz blade guard.
+They are one of the most popular brands.

 They are fully customizable based on: